julien-boudry/Condorcet/README.md

 ##### Autoloading:
 This project is consistent with the standard PSR-4 and can be loaded easily and without modification in most frameworks or Composer autoloader.
 Namespace \Condorcet is used.
-The examples also provides easy example of free implementation with or without autoloader *(Condorcet provide as fallback his hown PSR-4 like autoloader)*.
+The examples also provides easy example of implementation using an optional Condorcet autoloader.
+If you don't want to use composer or other standard PSR-4 autoloader.

 ##### Coding standards:
 The code is very close to the respect of PSR-1 (lacks only the naming of methods), and freely influenced by PSR-2 when it is not unnecessarily authoritarian.